Yorkshire Chess History

 This entry in the Isle of Man census looks too much like a reference to 4-year-old Reginald Joseph Broadbent and members of his family for that not to be true.
 The absence from the return of Reginald’s middle initial is consistent with the general level of accuracy encountered where the householder is not an immediate relative.
 Given that mother Alice was born in Liverpool, it is conceivable that the above Thomas and Frances Kelly were her parents.
 The places of birth of the children provide the clue to when the family arrive in the British Isles.

-If we take this as a genuine report of Reginald Joseph Broadbent, then his parents were an unidentified father and his wife Alice Broadbent (born 1877/78, Liverpool), who, according to the census return had by then had four children, one of whom had died, the remaining three being:
+If we take this as a genuine report of Reginald Joseph Broadbent, then his parents were an unidentified father and his wife Alice Broadbent (born 1877/78, Liverpool, married in 1902/03), who, according to the census return had by then had four children, one of whom had died, the remaining three being:

 Reginald and Laura were listed in the census as being 4 years old.
 In the general case that could have meant one had recently turned 4 while the other one was nearly 5, but as Reginald was 4 years and nearly 6 months of age then Laura must have been his twin, as otherwise she’d be 3 (or less) or 5 (or more) – if the census ages were correct.